Prime7: 2021: Merger with Seven

 On 1 November 2021, Seven West Media announced that it would acquire all the shares and subsidiaries of Prime Media Group, including Prime7.
 This was Seven West Media's second attempt at purchasing Prime, after its previous attempt in 2019 was thwarted by Australian Community Media boss Antony Catalano and rival WIN Corporation owner Bruce Gordon, who cited Seven's debt problems at the time and its poor ratings performance as their reason for their refusal.
-This development would mark an end to the Prime branding after 33 years in favour of Seven Network's branding, and would see all news bulletins carry the Seven News brand.
+This development would mark an end to the Prime branding after 33 years in favour of the Seven Network's branding, and would see all news bulletins carry the Seven News brand.
 Prior to this, Prime7 (and sister GWN7 in regional and remote Western Australia), as well as Nine affiliate Imparja Television were the only networks not to fully use its metro affiliate branding despite carrying Seven (Nine for Imparja) branded promos, since WIN Television (except for WIN News) and Southern Cross Austereo use full Nine, Ten and Seven branding on their stations.
 It was also announced that Seven would look to expand its investment in local news following the merger.
-Majority of Prime's shareholders voted in favour of the deal on 23 December, with the sale completed on 31 December.
+The majority of Prime's shareholders voted in favour of the deal on 23 December, with the sale completed on 31 December.

-On 23 May 2022, Seven West Media announced that the current branding of Prime7 and GWN7 would be unified into Seven Network branding across the station including for Prime7 Local News officially retiring the Prime7 name.
+On 23 May 2022, Seven West Media announced that the current branding of Prime7 and GWN7 would be unified into Seven Network branding across all stations including for Prime7 Local News, officially retiring the Prime7 name.

-In June 2022, the Prime7 brand would be retired.
+In June 2022 the Prime7 brand was retired.

-As of the 25th of July 2022, the "Prime7" branding has been retired and now falls under the Seven Network brand.

-On 6 July 2022, Prime7 launched 7mate HD on digital channel 64 in MPEG-4 format.

-On 22 July 2022 saw the final retirement of the Prime7 branding with local news bulletins becoming "7 News (region)" for example "7 News Border" as of Monday 25 July.
+On 22 July 2022 the final retirement of the Prime7 branding took place with all local news bulletins becoming "7NEWS (region)" for example "7NEWS Border" as of Monday 25 July.